-Have you ever been in a relationship that failed and been left with feelings of hurt, anger, frustration or wondered Why?
+Have you ever been in a relationship that failed and been left with feelings of hurt, anger, frustration, or wondered Why?
 I know I sure have, and so has Paul Colaianni.
-We talk about subconscious behaviours that can sabotage our relationships.
+We talk about subconscious behaviors that can sabotage our relationships.

 Find out how you can improve the quality of your relationships with Personal Development Coach Paul Colaianni.